I Live in Fear: Production

 Composer Fumio Hayasaka died while working on I Live in Fear.

 I Live in Fear was the last film that composer Fumio Hayasaka worked on before dying of tuberculosis in 1955.
 He had been Akira Kurosawa's close friend since Drunken Angel in 1948 and collaborated with him on several films.
 The composer and director collaborated to test "oppositional handling of music and performance" and, in Something Like an Autobiography, Kurosawa would say that working with Hayasaka changed his views on how film music should be used; from then on, he viewed music as "counterpoint" to the image and not just an accompaniment.
 Kurosawa recalled that it was a conversation with Hayasaka about nuclear weapons in the wake of the H-bomb test accident of 1954 that inspired the plot of I Live in Fear.
 Masaru Sato, Hayasaka's pupil, wrote that he completed the film's score.

 Release

 The film was screened in conjunction with the first New York Film Festival at the Museum of Modern Art in New York City in 1963.
 Vincent Canby felt that the "major flaw of the film is that one never quite believes - or understands - the sincerity of the old man" and claimed that the English subtitles were barely acceptable.

+Reception

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 73%, based on 11 reviews.